Do You Need Payroll Tax Debt Relief?

 Every year, many business owners find themselves in an unfavorable situation with the IRS due to their failure or inability to pay payroll taxes.
 This payroll tax debt can easily accumulate, causing business owners to feel overwhelmed and hopeless.
 In many cases, the stress of looming tax roll debt can cause employers to fall further and further behind on their outstanding payroll taxes.
 However, if you are struggling to pay your payroll taxes, it’s essential to take action as soon as possible.

 If or when the IRS contacts you about overdue payroll taxes, it’s important to respond quickly.
 If you fail to respond to an IRS notice regarding outstanding payroll taxes, it will only worsen your situation as penalties and interest accrue.
 At Morgan Sebastian Law, PC, our attorney can help employers and business owners who feel trapped by payroll tax debt.
 Our experienced attorney can represent you before the IRS, assist you with settling your tax debt and protect your interests.
 Here is some important information to know about payroll tax debt in California.

 Payroll Tax Debt Relief

 Businesses or employers that have overdue payroll taxes or failed to withhold taxes from their employees’ paychecks may need payroll tax debt relief.
 Whether the taxes weren’t paid because of a mistake or an inability to pay, you will still need to pay the IRS.
 If your payroll tax debt continues to go unpaid, the IRS may choose to levy your bank account.
-Luckily, business owners struggling to pay their payroll taxes can take advantage of a variety of repayment options.
+We can assist business owners struggling to pay their payroll taxes and explain the variety of repayment options that may be available.

 Employers Must Withhold Payroll Taxes

-Choose Morgan Sebastian Law for Payroll Tax Debt Relief
+Choose Morgan Sebastian Law, PC, For Payroll Tax Debt Relief